CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: Experiments

 \subsection{Experimental Settings}

-{\bf Implementation details.} We implement our MLLM keyframe selector $\mllm$ with GPT-4o~\cite{hurst2024gpt4o} (version ``2024-05-13'') for the original ThinkVideo and LLaVA1.5-7B~\cite{liu2023llava} for the online ThinkVideo.
-We also conduct experiments with the open-sourced Gemma3-12B~\cite{team2025gemma} in ThinkVideo for users with limited access to the OpenAI service.
-We adopt Seg-Zero~\cite{liu2025seg} as the reasoning image segmentation model $\segment$ and SAM2~\cite{ravi2024sam2} as the video processor $\vidproc$.
+{\bf Implementation details.} We implement our MLLM keyframe selector $\mllm$ with GPT-4o~\citep{hurst2024gpt4o} (version ``2024-05-13'') for the original CoT-RVS and LLaVA1.5-7B~\citep{liu2023llava} for the online CoT-RVS.
+We also conduct experiments with the open-sourced Gemma3-12B~\citep{team2025gemma} in CoT-RVS for users with limited access to the OpenAI service.
+Quantitative studies for different MLLMs are provided in \Cref{ap:eff_cost_analysis,ap:robustness} to analyze our implementation choices.
+We adopt Seg-Zero~\citep{liu2025seg} as the reasoning image segmentation model $\segment$ and SAM2~\citep{ravi2024sam2} as the video processor $\vidproc$, where alternatives with LISA~\citep{lai2023lisa} and Cutie~\citep{cheng2024putting} are also demonstrated in \Cref{ap:modularity} for modularity analysis.
 We use the pre-trained weights of each module from their official implementation.
 We set $\xi=\lfloor\frac{T-1}{8}\rfloor+1$ for our experiments (\emph{i.e.}, the integer value that generates at most and closest to 8 keyframe candidates), and $\xi=4$ for online experiments.
 GPT-4o's temperature is set to $0.5$, and the maximum number of output tokens is $2500$.
-To evaluate the VOS task with the VIS version of ThinkVideo, we take the union of all the predicted instance-level mask(s) as the final output.
+To evaluate the VOS task with the VIS version of CoT-RVS, we take the union of all the predicted instance-level mask(s) as the final output.

-{\bf Datasets.} We compare ThinkVideo with previous works on multiple benchmarks, including referring VOS datasets (MeViS~\cite{MeViS} and Refer-DAVIS-2017~\cite{pont20172017}) and reasoning VOS datasets (ReVOS~\cite{yan2024visa} and ReasonVOS~\cite{videolisa}).
+{\bf Datasets.} We compare CoT-RVS with previous works on multiple benchmarks, including referring VOS datasets (MeViS~\citep{MeViS} and Refer-DAVIS-2017~\citep{pont20172017}) and reasoning VOS datasets (ReVOS~\citep{yan2024visa} and ReasonVOS~\citep{videolisa}).
 To evaluate reasoning VOS with temporally sensitive queries, we manually sample a subset of ReasonVOS, named as T-ReasonVOS, which contains only difficult examples involving time-sensitive queries.
 Refer to \Cref{ap:t-reasonvos-desc} for more dataset descriptions.

-{\bf Evaluation metrics.} We follow previous works and evaluate the ThinkVideo performance with region similarity ($\mathcal{J}$), contour accuracy ($\mathcal{F}$), and their average value ($\mathcal{J\&F}$).
+{\bf Evaluation metrics.} We follow previous works and evaluate the CoT-RVS performance with region similarity ($\mathcal{J}$), contour accuracy ($\mathcal{F}$), and their average value ($\mathcal{J\&F}$).
 Specifically, $\mathcal{J}$ evaluates how well the pixels of the predicted mask match the ground truth overall using intersection over union (IoU), and $\mathcal{F}$ combines the precision and recall of boundary pixels, emphasizing the accuracy at the object boundaries.